10 Ways Cultural Identity Has Influenced Caribbean Art

 5. Music’s Influence on Caribbean Art

-Like any other cultural aspect, music is largely determined by the history of its origin.
-Likewise, In Caribbean, it is an excellent representation of their diverse history and culture Some genres to gain wide popularity outside the Caribbean include:
+Music, like any other cultural aspect, is heavily influenced by its historical context.
+Similarly, it is an excellent representation of the Caribbean’s diverse history and culture.
+Some genres that have gained widespread popularity outside of the Caribbean include:

 - Calypso, a style inspired by Afro-Caribbean music that originated in Trinidad and Tobago during the early to the mid-20th century.